 Phillip Sampson has spent decades aggressively pursuing and advocating for his clients’ interests in complex business disputes.
 Phillip’s consistent approach to fully understanding and then preparing a matter for trial or arbitration emphasizes thoroughness, responsiveness, creativity, and practicality.
 Chambers USA has reported that clients consider Phillip “a very accomplished, intelligent and diligent attorney,” and The Legal 500 United States has reported clients’ praise for Phillip’s “great trial preparation and presentation.”
 Phillip’s significant courtroom experience led to his nomination and election to membership in the American Board of Trial Advocates (ABOTA).
 He has twice been recognized in VerdictSearch's "Top Texas Verdicts" (2009 and 2010) for jury verdicts he obtained involving fraud and breach of contract.
-He was named the Texas “Litigator of the Week” by the Texas Lawyer in October 2015 for his defense victory in a $25 million commercial dispute.
-Phillip has also been recognized in The Legal 500 United States (2011-2015, 2016, 2018) and Chambers USA (2013-2014).
+Phillip was named the Texas “Litigator of the Week” by the Texas Lawyer in October 2015 for his defense victory in a $25 million commercial dispute, and he has been recognized in both The Legal 500 United States (2011-2015, 2016, 2018) and Chambers USA (2013-2014).

 Recent Notable Matters

-Construction product manufacturer — represented metal building components manufacturer as defendant in state court jury trial involving fraud, deceptive trade practices act violations, warranty, and breach of contract.
+Construction product manufacturer — Represented metal building components manufacturer in multi-million dollar state court jury trial involving allegations of fraud, deceptive trade practices act violations, breach of warranty, and breach of contract.
 Obtained verdict in favor of client on its affirmative claims and defeating all adverse claims.

-Chemical plant owner — represented in multi-million dollar construction defect and payment dispute.
+Chemical plant owner — Represented international chemical plant owner in multi-million dollar construction defect and payment dispute.
 Matter was resolved prior to arbitration hearing.

-Construction product manufacturer — represented siding materials manufacturer as defendant in state court jury trial involving deceptive trade practices act violations, warranty, and breach of contract.
-Case settled just prior to jury returning a defense verdict for client
+Construction product manufacturer — Represented siding materials manufacturer in multi-million dollar state court jury trial involving allegations of deceptive trade practices act violations, breach of warranty, and breach of contract.
+Case settled just prior to jury returning a defense verdict for client.

-Storage and transportation company — represented a worldwide operator of tank storage terminals as plaintiff in multi-million dollar litigation against a competitor involving breach of contract and railroad access issues.
+Energy storage and transportation company — Represented worldwide operator of tank storage terminals as plaintiff in multi-million dollar litigation against a competitor involving breach of contract and railroad access issues.
 Obtained numerous temporary injunctions for client in pre-trial phase of case.
 Case settled favorably on the eve of trial.

-Steel company — represented as plaintiff in state court jury trial involving breach of contract, negligence, and gross negligence.
-Obtained verdict for client on all claims, including punitive damages against the defendant.
+Steel processing company — Represented industrial steel processor as plaintiff in state court jury trial involving allegations of breach of contract, negligence, and gross negligence.
+Obtained verdict for client on all claims, including claims for punitive damages.

-Steel company — represented in federal court jury trial involving defective computer software.
+Steel processing company — Represented industrial steel processor in federal court jury trial involving allegations of defective computer software.
 Case settled favorably early in trial.

-Banking industry client — represented as defendant in state court bench trial involving an alleged pretended sale.
+Banking industry client — Represented bank as defendant in state court bench trial involving an alleged pretended sale.
 Obtained judgment in favor of client.

-Trust company — represented as defendant in state court jury trial involving contract and fiduciary duty claims.
-Case settled favorably before closing arguments.
+Trust company — Represented trust company as defendant in state court jury trial involving contract and fiduciary duty claims.
+Case settled favorably just before closing arguments.

-Banking industry client — represented as defendant in two state court jury trials involving defalcation claims.
+Banking industry client — Represented bank as defendant in two state court jury trials involving defalcation claims.
 Both cases settled favorably during trial.

-Consumer product manufacturer — represented in various matters involving distribution issues, misappropriation of trade secrets, construction defect claims, and trademark issues
+Consumer product manufacturer — has represented product manufacturer in various matters involving distribution agreements, misappropriation of trade secrets, and trademark issues

-Commercial owners — represented numerous owners in arbitrations and litigation involving construction defect claims
+Commercial owners — has represented numerous commercial owners in arbitration and litigation involving construction defect claims

 Publications and Speeches